nolanmccleary/SLAM/README.md

 >Robo-Caffeination is not real, it's simply some arbitrary augmentation to the robot's path-planning algorithm to make it decidedly more nonlinear for the sake of absurdity (as a visual aid).
 I also thought the term sounded funny.

-#### 1.1.1
 The robot starts at position state x0 and with an internal physiological state of extreme robo-caffeination.
 Due to this internal state, the robot is afflicted with a case of medium-grade robo-anxiety.
 What this means is that after any observation, if any of the visible landmarks are observed to be within some given threshold distance of the robot, the robot will tweak.
-When the robot tweaks, it will do so by spinning 420 degrees in the counterclockwise direction (with adjustments to account for obstacles along the trajectory) and move quickly (much faster than it would normally move) away from the scene of startlage until it's time to take the next observation.
+When the robot tweaks, it will do so by spinning 163.5 degrees in the counterclockwise direction (with adjustments to account for obstacles along the trajectory) and move quickly (much faster than it would normally move) away from the scene of startlage until it's time to take the next observation, upon which it will either continue to proceed normally or tweak once more depending on the observation.
 If the robot does not tweak, it will follow its path planning algorithm normally.

 To summarize, at any given point the robot will either: